sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-Hardware.md

     <img style='width:35em' src="standoffs_with_screws.png"/>
 </figure>

-Use a hex key to screw the standoffs through the PDB into grooves in the frame in the shown orientation.
+Use a hex key to screw the standoffs through the PDB into grooves in the frame so the 5V out is closest to the camera module as shown.
 Apply a downward pressure as you are turning to ensure the standoffs bite into the plastic.
 Be careful not to over-tighten the standoffs and strip out the groove.

 <figure>
     <figcaption>PDB Secured in Frame</figcaption>